barrett370/ROT/content/ICP/Interviews/university-staff.md

-> A: I have tried using the system several times.
+I have tried using the system several times.

 ## What do you like about the current system?

-> A: Not much, most of the rooms listed are primarily for students so doesn’t relate to myself or my colleagues.
+Not much, most of the rooms listed are primarily for students so doesn’t relate to myself or my colleagues.

 ## What do you not like about the current system?

-> A: It seems that the majority of the time the service is down whenever I have tried it.
+It seems that the majority of the time the service is down whenever I have tried it.